-The PST data was compared to weather station derived Penman-Monteith based estimates of evaporation (Figure 9).
-This enabled evaporation losses to be separated from seepage, also a very significant loss of Australian farm water.
+The PST data was compared to weather station derived Penman-Monteith based estimates of evaporation (Figure 11).
+This enabled evaporation losses to be separated from seepage losses (also a very significant loss of Australian farm water).

-Figure 9 Some typical PST water depth data matched against Penman-Monteith prediction of evaporation
+Figure 11: Some typical PST water depth data matched against Penman-Monteith prediction of evaporation

-The PST methodology confirmed that evaporation losses in small farm dams in Queensland was typically 4 -7mm/day in summer rising to 10mm/day when air temperatures exceeded 40° C. The analysis also revealed that summer night-time evaporation due to heat advection effects could be as much as 10-20% of the total daily evaporation.
+The PST methodology confirmed that evaporation loss in small farm dams in Queensland was typically 4-7 mm/day in summer, rising to 10 mm/day when air temperatures exceeded 40 °C. The analysis also revealed that summer night-time evaporation due to heat advection effects could be as much as 10-20 per cent of the total daily evaporation.